Atlas Alpha 3

 Lantern acquired in November 2019.

 This lantern is one of six that were removed, with permission, from the former Tecnograv (more recently, AF Reprographics) site on Nottingham Road, Spondon on Tuesday, 26th November 2019, prior to the site's redevelopment.
 These Alpha 3s are notable in that they are the rarer, original type with a (supposedly) hermetically sealed optical unit, where the entire canopy and bowl slid forwards from the rest of the lantern, in order to allow for lamp changes to take place - more photographs of the installation, as it existed in 2015, can be viewed here.
-With sincere thanks to fellow collector John Thompson for organising the rescue of these lanterns, and to Platinum Electrical for undertaking the removal.
+With sincere thanks to fellow collector John Thompson for organising the rescue of these lanterns.
 The Alpha 3, as a design, dates from 1957, having been introduced at the Association of Public Lighting Engineers' (APLE) conference in that year for use with the then-new Atlas Fluorescent Mercury lamps (MBF/U).
 The lantern is also noteworthy in that it was the preferred choice for lighting the service areas of the newly-opened M1 Motorway in 1959.

 The column to the left in the picture below is believed to be the one that supported the Alpha 3 that entered the Collection.
 This is how the scene appeared in July 2015.